On this page:

 Wright State's fraternities and sororities are always looking for new members who exhibit interest in the organizations and the goals for which they strive to achieve.
-As newcomers to college, it is definitely useful to become informed on Greek life, observing the organizations on campus, and finding out what they can do for you.
+As a new college student, we encourage you to learn about Greek life by exploring the organizations on campus and discovering what they can do for you.

 We look forward to meeting you all on campus this fall, and hope you have a wonderful year here at Wright State University!
 If you would like to find out more about NPHC fraternities and sororities please watch for our NPHC Open House and Open Forum events.

 NPHC organizations participate in membership intake, the process of selecting, educating, and initiating new members, at a time deemed specific by the specific organization.
 Membership intake is highly regulated by each of the national organizations.
-Generally, Students must have a minimum GPA of 2.5-2.75 on a 4.0 scale; be involved in a leadership role on campus; actively performing service in the community.
+Generally, students must: have a minimum GPA of 2.5-2.75 on a 4.0 scale, be involved in a leadership role on campus, and actively perform service in the community.
 NPHC groups do not accept first-semester freshmen.

-Aspirants, or interested persons, should note that individual organizations hold informational meetings throughout the school year.
-These meetings will be advertised throughout various locations on campus and will provide aspirants with the opportunity to learn more about an organization and perhaps get specific intake questions answered.
-Students who are interested in learning more information about the entire council are encouraged to attend the annual NPHC Open House.
+Aspirants, or interested persons, should note that individual organizations hold informational meetings throughout the academic year.
+These meetings will be advertised in various locations on campus and will provide aspirants the opportunity to learn more about an organization and perhaps get specific intake questions answered.
+Students who are interested in learning more about the entire council are encouraged to attend the annual NPHC Open House.

 - Alpha Phi Alpha